Batch endpoints

 Common mistakes

 events fire in input order.
-Across overlapping batches, ordering is
+Across overlapping batches, order

-determined by transaction commit order — not predictable. - Sending more than 100 items.
-Split client-side.
+depends on transaction commit order — don't count on it. - Sending more than 100 items.
+Split it client-side.

 - Mixing batch and per-item requests in a saga.
 Mixing makes